csu-cs/csci-235/docs/style-guide.md

     compiler can often produce better machine code with that knowledge.
     And the reader gets a more precise understanding of the program's behavior.
-Moreover, if the programmer (you!) decides to ever change that value, he or she will have do that just in one place!
+Moreover, if the programmer (you!) decides to ever change that value, he or she will have to do that just in one place!

 ## Conditionals

--   Always use curly braces (even when not necessary) and use consistent brace style.
+-   Always use curly braces (even when not necessary) and use a consistent brace style.
 In other words, do this:

     ```cpp
     if (val > 0)